gradientus/liri-node-app/README.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at Github.
+Instances of abusive, harrassment, or otherwise unacceptable behavior may be reported by contacting the project team at Github.

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- my class, Ben, the TAs, my husband,
+- the authors of JS, NPM, Axios, Spotify, BandsInTown, OMDB
+- Calliope, the muse of poetry
-- etc
+- kitties and puppies